phoenixframework/phoenix/guides/plug.md

 ### Router plugs

-In the router, we can declare plugs insided pipelines:
+In the router, we can declare plugs inside pipelines:

 ```elixir
 defmodule HelloWeb.Router do